DoctorLogicProduct/dltest/landing-pages/plastic-surgery-website-design-get-started-2.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: Convert More Website Leads Into Patients
+  headline: One Place For All Your Website Conversions
   text: Every website lead is a chance to see a new patient, book a new consultation,
     or connect with your existing patients.
 With Lead Generator, you can manage every conversation that comes from your website.